-The quaint, out-of-the-way village of Ban Khiet Ngong is a good example of how the Lao Government is trying to develop a smooth-running, ecologically friendly tourist infrastructure that brings much-needed income to increasingly remote regions of Laos without impacting negatively on the traditional life-ways of the locals.
+The quaint, out-of-the-way village of Ban Khiet Ngong is a good example of how the Lao government is trying to develop a smooth-running, ecologically friendly tourist infrastructure that brings much-needed income to remote regions of Laos.

-As you enter the village, you'll see the elephant platform on the left, which makes it possible to get on and off the mammoth beasts, and the one 'tourist friendly' place is stay is well-removed from the village.
-There are no signs of the hawking and pandering among locals that tends to rise up when cash-laden tourists show up in relatively impoverished places.
+As you enter the village, you'll see an elephant platform on the left, which makes it possible to get on and off the mammoth beasts, and the only other other "tourist friendly" place in town, Kingfisher Eco Lodge, is well-removed from the central area.

 A visit here is recommended, not only for the beauty of the landscape and novelty of the elephant treks, but also to support the future of such low-impact development in Laos.

 Ban Khiet Ngong is part of the Xe Pian National Protected Area, 24,000 square kilometres of wildlife and forests reaching through Champasak and Attapeu provinces to the border with Cambodia.
-The area is rife with bird-life, but also larger mammals like the Asian Black Bear and yellow-cheeked crested gibbon -- not that you'll necessarily spot any of these on your trek, but they're out there!
+The area is rife with birdlife, but also larger mammals like the Asian black bear and yellow-cheeked crested gibbon -- not that you'll necessarily spot any of these on your trek, but they're out there (in theory).

 The area is also home to the Brow ethnic group, inhabiting Ta Ong and other villages in the area.